neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 [NekRS documentation website](https://nekrsdoc.readthedocs.io/en/latest/input_files.html).
 Because the purpose of this analysis is to demonstrate Cardinal's capabilties, only the aspects of NekRS required to understand the present case will be covered.
-First, begin with the `fluid.par` file, shown in entirety below.
+First, begin with the `sfr_7pin.par` file, shown in entirety below.

 !listing /tutorials/sfr_7pin/sfr_7pin.par